rdkcentral/Lightning-ui/docs/ColorShift.md

 ### Initialize

-To use the Color Shift component you create an instance with the `type` ColorShift:
+To use the ColorShift component you create an instance with the `type` ColorShift:

 ```js
 class MyApp extends Lightning.Application {